 Once you’ve finished coding your website, the last step is to upload your files to a hosting service so that people can visit your website.
 While you can open your website’s files in your web browser, other people won't be able to access your website until you upload it to a website hosting service.

 If you followed this guide, you created what's known as a static HTML website, which means you can use pretty much any hosting service.
-Personally, I recommend using software like Hubspot, Cloudflare Pages, or Netlify, which will let you achieve fast global performance with an entirely free hosting service.
+Personally, I recommend using Cloudflare Pages or Netlify to launch your project, which will let you achieve fast global performance with an entirely free hosting service.

 Once you upload your website's files to the host and point your domain name to those files, you'll have a working website that you coded from scratch.